 Contact us if you are interested in any of the following opportunities or if you have any new ideas about ways you or others could help out.
 Call (802) 253-7221, send us an email, or subscribe to our enewsletter and tell us you are interested in volunteering so we can send you special notices about opportunities.

 Land Stewards adopt one of SLT’s conserved properties where they provide a consistent stewardship presence over at least 2-3 years and often longer.
-These volunteers are the eyes and ears for the Land Trust and visit their property at least quarterly.
+These volunteers are the eyes and ears for the Land Trust and they visit their property at least once per season.
 They periodically take photographs to document changes, complete written reports, perform minor maintenance tasks, talk to neighbors and visitors, and alert staff of unwanted uses or issues that need attention.
 Minimum time commitment in most cases is four visits per year plus one training day.
-Training for new and experienced land stewards are typically held in the spring.

 These half to day-long outings combine exploration of our unique conservation properties with rewarding work projects.
 From riparian tree planting to trail work to invasive plant removal, volunteers get to break a sweat and gain an insider’s view of our protected lands.
 Work projects vary in difficulty and are often followed by lunch or a fun, informative hike.
 To see what's coming up, check our Events & Outings listing.
 Subscribe to our enewsletter and tell us you are interested in volunteering on the trails so we can send you special notices about workdays.